Family Farm services

 The two petrol stations were connected to the new southbound carriageway of the A34.
 They were now branded Shell and Fina, respectively.
 The Fina was known for its cheap prices, and then became Elf.
 The Shell (Lay-by Garage) had looked quiet and run-down for as long as the two were competing.
 The Elf closed in around 1997.

 Happy Eater planned a restaurant and petrol station next to the new northbound carriageway, roughly opposite the Little Chef.
 This opened in around 1994, with much lighter brickwork and a taller roof.
-There was also a garage next to the petrol station, which closed for many years, and then Weston Garage, and now Quick Fix.
+There was also a garage next to the petrol station, which closed for many years, and then opened as Weston Garage, and now Quick Fix.
 The shape of the field was again dictated by a bend in the historic alignment of the road.

 By 1996 this was another branch of Little Chef, with a Burger King soon added in an extension that involved a new lobby area and dividing the restaurant area into two.
 In 1995 there were plans to build a Travelodge on the grass next to the forecourt, which was owned by Happy Eater, but this was refused by the council.